grafana/carbon-relay-ng/README.md

 Instrumentation
 ---------------

-* All performance variables are available in json at http://localhost:8081/debug/vars2 (update port if you change it in config)
+* Extensive performance variables are available in json at http://localhost:8081/debug/vars2 (update port if you change it in config)
 * You can also send metrics to graphite (or feed back into the relay), see config.
 * Comes with a [grafana dashboard template](https://github.com/graphite-ng/carbon-relay-ng/blob/master/grafana-dashboard.json) so you get up and running in no time.